JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 # How to Set up your Terminal in Windows Subsystem for Linux (WLS) :penguin:

-If you need to work with Terminal language and tools and your computer is running on windows system you need to enable Linux subsystem (WLS) in order to get access to tools only available for Linux and macOS.
+If you need to work with command-line tools and your computer is running on Windows system, you need to enable Linux subsystem (WLS) in order to get access to tools only available for Linux and macOS.
 Moreover, scripts include in this reservoir (***PS***) will only be written in UNIX language (Linux and macOS).<br/>

 On top of that, The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.